wesdevclimb/CodeLouPython2/Project/README.md

 2. No greater than other nations
 3. Refused

+Other demographic information is encoded as 'Q1010' = party identity, "weight" = statistical weight, "PPGENDER" = gender, "PPETHM" = ethnicity, and "ppagect4" = age.

 # Hypothesis
 I think that the data will show a strong relationship between party identity and support for American Exceptionalism with those identifying as Republicans being much more likely to have support for that political narrative.